escaroda/goya1746/README.md

 ## Important notes

-- This pedal should be powered between 12-18VDC.
+- This pedal should be powered with 12-18VDC.
 Power draw 100mA.
-There are rumors 15VDC would give the best result, but our recommendation is 18VDC.
+There are claims that 15VDC provides the best results because it generates less heat in the voltage regulator, but 18VDC is the standard.
 - The LM2940 regulator is installed vertically.
 Its metal tab can be mounted to the chassis to help dissipate heat — just make sure the chassis is grounded and not connected to any other signal paths.
 This workaround increases build complexity and will be refined in a future revision.
 The goal was to minimize board temperature to prolong the lifespan of nearby electrolytic capacitors.
 - Only five electrolytic capacitors are used, and they are strategically placed to provide shielding for the TC1044SCPA charge pump switching regulator IC from nearby components.
 - Some capacitors, specifically C3, C4, C5, C9, C12, C17, C18, C20 and C22, that were originally electrolytic, have been replaced with film capacitors.
 The schematic remains unchanged, but the PCB footprints are different.
 You can still install electrolytic capacitors in those positions, but be sure to observe the correct polarity.